Windsor Square, Los Angeles: Population

 The median household income was average for both the city and the county, while the percentage of households earning more than $125,000 was high for the county.
 The median age was 38, considered old in both the city and the county, the percentages of residents aged 35 to 64 being among the county's highest.
 The percentages of both widowed men and widowed women were among the county's highest, but the percentage of families headed by single parents was notably small.
 The percentage of veterans who served during the Vietnam War was among the county's highest.

 Education

-Windsor Park residents are highly educated.
+Windsor Square residents are highly educated.
 According to the 2000 census, 46.1% of the residents had a four-year degree, high compared to the city or the county as a whole.
-There are no schools within the boundaries of Windsor Park.
+There are no schools within the boundaries of Windsor Square.

 Recreation

 Robert L. Burns Park, on the southwest corner of North Van Ness Avenue and Beverly Boulevard, is an unstaffed pocket park.
 Beginning in 1980, resident Barbara McRae, who was tired of noise, litter, drugs and prostitution around the park, began writing letters to city officials, and the next year she presented petitions with 2,248 signatures supporting the idea of private security patrols for the city facility.
 The city responded by building a 12-foot masonry wall and a chain-link fence between the park and neighboring homes.
 By 1989, though, criminal activity had spread throughout the surrounding neighborhood, and the Windsor Square Property Owners Association requested that the park is closed at sunset and that it be fenced, gated and locked.
 On December 3, 1990, an $85,000 tubular steel perimeter fence was officially installed and put into use.